2020 Formula 2 Championship: Team changes

 Hitech Grand Prix joined the championship, bringing the total number of teams up to eleven.
 HWA Racelab replaced Arden International on the grid.
 HWA had formed a technical partnership with the team in 2019.

 Driver changes

 Reigning team champions DAMS fielded a new driver line-up.
 Sérgio Sette Câmara left to compete in Super Formula and Nicholas Latifi graduated to Formula One with Williams.
 They were replaced by Sean Gelael, who left Prema Racing, and two-time Macau Grand Prix winner Dan Ticktum.

 Luca Ghiotto left UNI-Virtuosi to join the new Hitech Grand Prix team.
 Callum Ilott moved from Sauber Junior Team by Charouz to replace him.

 Reigning champion Nyck de Vries left ART Grand Prix and the championship to join Mercedes in Formula E. Nikita Mazepin also left the team to join Ghiotto at Hitech Grand Prix.
 Their seats were taken by Marcus Armstrong and Christian Lundgaard, who finished second and sixth respectively in the 2019 FIA Formula 3 Championship.
-Lundgaard had made his Formula 2 debut with Trident at the final round of the 2019 season.
+Lundgaard had made his Formula 2 debut with Trident at the final race of the 2019 season.